autonomical1/ObsidianBackup/UTHS Honors Biology Summer Course/Honors Biology A/Units/Unit 4/Lesson 3 - Cellular Respiration.md

 My hypothesis for the control was partially correct since most of the leaves stayed afloat, however, I think one of them sank since there could have been contamination.
 My hypothesis for trial 1 was also correct since most of the leaves sank.
 My hypothesis for trial 2 was partially correct, but there could have been some light leakage.

 Photosynthesis would produce oxygen gas and glucose within the cells.
 As the cells produce oxygen, the process of cellular respiration occurs, which uses that oxygen to create ATP and CO<sub>2</sub> gas.
 Trial 1 was the fastest rate since there was presence of both carbon dioxide and light energy.
-Trial 2 was the slowest since there was no light but CO<sub>2</sub>
+Trial 2 was the slowest since there was no light but CO<sub>2</sub> was present.

+This experiment could be improved by making the area that has trial 2 is fully covered from light, and the control and trial 1 are closer to a light source.